LucasEnard/formation-template-python/README.md

 #### 12.2.2.4.
 Average number of steps and dict : the answer

-If your request hold a patient which as an atribute infos which is a json.dumps of a dict of date and number of steps, you can calculate his avergae number of steps using :
+If your request hold a patient which as an attribute infos which is a json.dumps of a dict of date and number of steps, you can calculate his average number of steps using :
 ```python
 statistics.mean(list(map(lambda x: int(x['steps']),json.loads(request.patient.infos))))
 ```
 ### 12.2.3. bo

-It is advised to use something really similar to `bo.Fileoperation.WriteFormation`
+It is advised to use something really similar to `bo.FileOperation.WriteFormation`

-Something like `bo.Fileoperation.WritePatient`
+Something like `bo.FileOperation.WritePatient`

 ## 12.3.
 Solutions